 Another way to earn a premium discount or rebate — or at least keep related expenses at bay — as a car-owning college student is to limit your driving.
 Instead, walk, bike or carpool with friends or use public transportation as often as possible.

 Chubb's Crisci also stresses the importance of following parking regulations while at school if you want to keep your car insurance premiums as low as possible.

-"Campus police departments are known for their propensity to ticket or tow parking violators," he says.
+"Campus police departments are known for their propensity to ticket or tow parking violators," he said.
 "Also, a car parked on campus is most vulnerable to theft.
-Often, it is parked in an unguarded lot on campus, so [don't] leave valuables--such as a laptop, a GPS, or a camera — in your car because these valuables can attract a thief's attention."
+Often, it is parked in an unguarded lot on campus, so [don't] leave valuables — such as a laptop, a GPS or a camera — in your car, because these valuables can attract a thief's attention."